 Dwight E. Matthews

 Professor Matthews received his PhD degree in Chemistry from Indiana University, USA, with a focus in mass spectrometry.
 He began his career at Washington University School of Medicine in St. Louis, USA in the Department of Medicine.
-At Washington University he developed several stable isotope tracer methods to study in vivo amino acid metabolism in humans.
+At Washington University he developed stable isotope tracer methods to study in vivo amino acid metabolism in humans.
 Several of these methods are commonly used by numerous investigators today.
-These studies were performed in collaboration with Dennis Bier, PhD, at Washington University and Vernon Young, PhD, at MIT, USA.
+These studies were performed in collaboration with Dennis M. Bier, MD, at Washington University and Vernon R. Young, PhD, at MIT.
 After almost a decade at Washington University, he moved to Cornell University Medical College in New York City, USA as a tenured Associate Professor of Biochemistry in Medicine and Surgery to continue studies of metabolism.
-Here his focus broadened to include studies of metabolism in conditions found commonly in surgical metabolism with Steven Lowry, MD, at Cornell, University, USA and energy metabolism using doubly labeled water with Steven Heymsfield, MD, at Columbia University, USA.
+Here his focus broadened to include studies of metabolism in conditions found commonly in surgical metabolism with Steven Lowry, MD, at Cornell and energy metabolism using doubly labelled water with Steven Heymsfield, MD, at Columbia University, USA.
 He also directed the Core Laboratories of the General Clinical Research Center.
 After a decade at Cornell, he moved to the University of Vermont, USA in 1996 as a Professor of Medicine in the College of Medicine and as a Professor of Chemistry in the College of Arts and Sciences.
-He has directed core laboratories at the University of Vermont related to mass spectrometry for the Clinical Research Center, the Proteomics Core Laboratory, and currently the Mass Spectrometry Core Laboratory in Immunobiology.
-From 2002–2014, he was Chairman of the Department of Chemistry at the University of Vermont and is the Pomeroy Professor of Chemistry.
+He has directed core laboratories at the University of Vermont related to mass spectrometry for the Clinical Research Center, the Vermont Genetics Network Proteomics Core Laboratory, and currently the Mass Spectrometry Core Laboratory in Immunobiology.
+From 2002–2014, he was Chair of the Department of Chemistry at the University of Vermont and named the Pomeroy Professor of Chemistry.
+In 2019, Matthews became a Professor Emeritus of Chemistry and Medicine at the University of Vermont, but continues his research activities.
 Professor Matthews is a world-renown expert in the development of stable isotope tracer techniques to study metabolism in humans.
-He has published over 150 papers in peer-reviewed in a range of journals and over 50 contributions to symposia and chapters in books.
+He has published over 170 papers in peer-reviewed in a range of journals and over 50 contributions to symposia and chapters in books.

 Kristina Norman gained her PhD degree in Medical Science from the Humboldt University in Berlin, Germany, after studying Nutritional Sciences in Vienna, Austria.
 Following a short stay at the Cardiothoracic Vascular Anaesthesia & Intensive Care at the Medical University Vienna, Kristina worked at the Department of Gastroenterology at Charité University Medicine in Berlin, Germany from 2003 to 2013.
 Her main research interest is in causes, effects and treatment of disease-related malnutrition in benign and malignant disease as well as causes, effects and treatment of age-related or secondary sarcopenia, and she has conducted and published several nutrition intervention studies in malnourished patients and is a co- author of the ESPEN guidelines on nutritional support for polymorbid medicine patients and of the systematic reviews on cost-effectiveness of oral nutritional supplements in hospitals, ambulatory setting and nursing homes.